Otobong Bob: Work

-Otobong Effiong Bob, Esq returned to Nigeria to practice law having completed the mandatory one year National Youth Service Corps programme.
+Otobong Effiong Bob, Esq returned to Nigeria to practice law having completed the mandatory one-year National Youth Service Corps programme.

 On 5 October 2018, Otobong Effiong Bob, Esq was nominated by the PDP in Nsit Ubium to fly the flag of the party in the election into the Akwa Ibom State House of Assembly to represent Nsit Ubium State Constituency.
 He polled 127 votes out of a total of 128 accredited delegates.

-Otobong Effiong Bob, Esq embarked on a vigorous and elaborate campaign that took him to all the eighty eight political units in Nsit Ubium.
+Otobong Effiong Bob, Esq embarked on a vigorous and elaborate campaign that took him to all the 88 political units in Nsit Ubium.

 On 9 March 2019 that intensive campaign paid off as Otobong Effiong Bob, Esq was elected by the people of Nsit Ubium to represent them in the 7th Akwa Ibom State House of Assembly.

 On 28 March 2019, the youngest elected member of the Akwa Ibom State House of Assembly, Otobong Effiong Bob, Esq was presented with the Certificate of Return by the State Resident Electoral Commissioner.

-Hon Otobong Effiong Bob, Esq was inaugurated a member of the 7th Akwa Ibom State House of Assembly on Monday 10 June 2019 setting the stage for the people of Nsit Ubium State Constituency to get quality, effective and efficient representation.
+Hon Otobong Effiong Bob, Esq was inaugurated as a member of the 7th Akwa Ibom State House of Assembly on Monday 10 June 2019 setting the stage for the people of Nsit Ubium State Constituency to get quality, effective and efficient representation.

 Hon Otobong Effiong Bob is the Chairman of the House Committee on Rules, Business, Ethics and Privileges as well as membership of many other House committees.